flxsosa/ProgramSearch/AbstractionTODO.md

 Abstraction TODO:

-THURSDAY:

-- [X] figure out how to load my stuff --resume
+Building:
+- [X] build out proper eval so I can compare super easily!!!!!

-- [X] train an easy value fun
+- [ ] train noexecution with value
-	for now, R will use:
-	spec.abstract() == p ... not sure if good!!
+- [ ] test noexecution with value? - what does this even look like ?

+- [ ] better reward fn
+	- [ ] simplification - will ask Eric
+	- [ ] online gradient descent - how fast?
+	- [ ] random sampling?

 - [ ] begin to work on better abstraction
 	- [ ] modules?? - seems like an optimization at this point ...

-- [ ] better reward fn
-	- [ ] simplification - will ask Eric
-	- [ ] online gradient descent - how fast

-- [ ] hack to use noExecution policy but AbstractPointerNet distance? - seems like an optimization at this point
+- [ ] hack training to use noExecution policy but AbstractPointerNet distance? - seems like an optimization at this point

+- [X] proper train and test situation??
+- [X] fix symbolic symmetry bug in training somehow!!!

+- [ ] fix nn symmetry bug - positional encoding??? - kinda a bad hack ...

+- [ ] retrain critic with this new info

+##FRIDAY:

+1) scale up to compare to CAD fully - should get testing fully set up.
+	a) compare dumb abstraction with good abstraction.
+	b) Mess with value function objective to determine correct form.

+#Real RL question: what is the difference between rollout training and something hacky w swapping or contrast?
+	- RL is probably the correct unbiased situation i want for my search algo

+First goal: distinguish structure and params
+	Can i compare well with kevin's CAD synthesis when using no REPL?
+	- 	form of value fun & how to train?

+Second goal: no struct + param distinction
+	- "any way search"
+	- what does reward fn look like???
+What is policy supervision?

+Formulating+testing:
+- [ ] can we learn to successfully judge sketches?
+- [ ] what is the right way to train a sketch judger?
+- [ ] what is the correct form of a sketch judger?

+ways to train value fun:
+- [ ] Simplest, maybe best: Reinforce on prob of correctness.
+	- initial observation - doesn't seem to change much over the course of rollout ... is basically a judge of hardness ...
+- [ ] train on "if it is possible?" - doesn't mean anything on program graph bc you can always start over.
+Can we do it on individual program tree?
+	What did armando say: "top down better for big programs", ""

+Debugging:
+- [ ] fix symmetry issue

+***
+Other goals:

 - [ ] fix symmetry problem + scoping issues
 		- summation issue???